Kumārajīva: Early life

-As a young boy (beginning at the age of 9), Kumārajīva studied the Agamas and the Sarvastivada Abhidharma under masters in North India, Kashmir and Kucha, which were centers of Sarvastivada monasticism and scholarship.
+When Kumārajīva was just seven, his mother Jīva joined the Tsio-li nunnery, north of Kucha.
+Beginning at the age of nine, Kumārajīva studied the Agamas and the Sarvastivada Abhidharma under masters in North India, Kashmir, and Kucha: all centers of Sarvastivada monasticism and scholarship.
 He later converted to and studied Mahayana under the Kashmirian Buddhayaśas in Kashgar.

-He received full monastic ordination at the age of 20 in Kucha and also studied the Sarvastivada Vinaya along with the Madhyamaka philosophy.
-Over time he became a famous figure known for his broad learning and skill in debate.
+In Kucha at the age of 20, Kumārajīva received full monastic ordination.
+Around this time he also began to study the Sarvastivada Vinaya and the Madhyamaka philosophy.
+Over his early life, Kumārajīva became a famous figure in Buddhism, known for his breadth of studies and skill in debate.